What Does it Cost to Start the Scroll Sawing Hobby?

 Let’s start with the most important thing, the scroll saw.
 I started with the Craftsman 16 in.
 Variable Speed Scroll Saw.
 This is a very good entry-level scroll saw.
 At the time I paid $99.00 on sale at Sears back in 2012.

-Scroll saws range in price from very inexpensive to very expensive We put them three categories:
+Scroll saws range in price from very inexpensive to very expensive We put them into three categories:

 • Great for beginners and occasional use.
-These saws are usually lower quality although there are some that are exceptional for an entry level saw.
-The Craftsman 16 Inch, in my opinion, is a very good quality scroll saw.
+These saws are usually lower quality although some are exceptional for an entry-level saw.
+The Craftsman 16-inch, in my opinion, is a very good quality scroll saw.

 • Because of the price, these are usually for more experienced scroll sawers.
 Normally these saws are very high quality.